-Tune in to our Stevenson Center student-produced podcasts, featuring our second-year Fellows as they report from their field placements.
+Tune in to our Stevenson Center student-produced podcasts, featuring Fellows as they report from their second-year field placements.
 Listen to learn more about their service experiences, impressions of Stevenson Center curriculum, life during placements, and more!

 The Stevenson Center for Community and Economic Development features an interdisciplinary approach, intensive coursework and professional 11-month internship, powerful career development opportunities, and a financial package including 100% tuition waiver plus stipend for all students.
 Listen to this preview video which showcases Fellows' perspectives, and then tune in to their full-length podcasts below.